 Aston Medical School has achieved recruitment approval by The General Medical Council (GMC) who have now committed to undertaking a programme of further quality assurance, including annual visits and following the first cohort of students as they progress through their course until they graduate in 2023.

-For 2019 entry we will offer 100 places for UK/EU applicants.
-In addition we will continue to offer places to international fee-paying students however the number of places is yet to be confirmed.
+For 2020 entry we will offer 100 places for UK/EU applicants, in addition we will continue to offer places to international fee-paying students.

-In keeping with our vision of being a socially inclusive medical school, we aim to offer a minimum of 40% of our UK/EU places to students who meet specified widening participation criteria; preference will be given to our local students including those who are on the Sir Doug Ellis Pathway to Healthcare Programme.
+In keeping with our vision of being a socially inclusive medical school, we will offer up to 40% of our UK/EU places to students who meet specified widening participation criteria; preference will be given to our local students including those who are on the Sir Doug Ellis Pathway to Healthcare Programme.
 Full details of our widening participation criteria can be found here.

 We welcome applications from candidates who have the skills and capability to excel on our course.
 All candidates are considered on an individual basis based on all previous and predicted qualifications, experience, references and motivation.